Young People Have Pain Too

 But what happens when repeated visits to doctors, therapist, and exercise for months after this healing process is complete; make little or no lasting impression on your pain.

 Let’s take a story break to find out more about an interesting approach to the treatment of persistent pain, often labeled, chronic pain.

-Initially Carol was a naturopathic client with a wide range of health issues, really challenging for a 22 year-old woman.
+Initially Carol (not her real name) was a naturopathic client with a wide range of health issues, really challenging for a 22 year-old woman.
 She had two naturopathic appointments before I introduced the more holistic kinesiology as I thought we needed to find the cause of the many health problems, particularly her chronic back pain.

 Her health problems were too many to put in this short article, suffice to say, severe skin, digestive and urinary problems and such a painful back she was in danger not being able to complete her nursing practice as she found it too painful to stand up for any length of time.